 The resulting documentary, “Journeys for Good: Tanzania” secured national broadcast distribution on public television and received an estimated cumulative audience of 132 million viewers.
 It received four regional Emmy nominations for outstanding achievement in writing, photography and producing in the historical/cultural category.
 The associated web series also received two Telly Awards, including the Silver People’s Choice Award, Telly’s highest honor voted on by the internet community.

 The Wynns followed up this success with a second program in 2012.
 This time, they traveled with their 9 year-old son Ryan to Siem Reap, Cambodia alongside 14 fellow volunteers, a wonderfully diverse group of young professionals and families who had traveled from across the US, Australia and Japan.
+Globe Aware, a well-established voluntour operator, hosted their journey.

-During their weeklong stay, the volunteers built wheelchairs, worked on small construction efforts to make homes for disabled residents more accessible and practiced English with local school children.
+During their week-long stay, the volunteers built wheelchairs, worked on small construction efforts to make homes for disabled residents more accessible and practiced English with local school children.
 In addition to the adult volunteers, there were four boys on the trip ages 9 to 16.

 The resulting program, “Journeys for Good: Cambodia” aired on KQED and KRCB in San Francisco and, once again, the heartfelt storytelling was rewarded, winning Emmy awards for director of photography Steve Wynn and producing awards for both Steve and Joanie as best historical/cultural program.